Sandeep Karnik

 Sandeep Karnik is an Indian police service officer from the 2004 batch, currently serving as the Commissioner of Police Nashik.
 Appointed by the Maharashtra government, he took charge in November 2023.
 Sandeep Karnik also held the position of Joint Commissioner of Police in Pune, starting in April 2022.
 Before this, he served as the Superintendent of Pune Rural Police.

 Early life & education

-Sandeep Karnik completed his Bachelor of Engineering (B.E.) in Electronics from Mumbai University, an MBA in Marketing, and a Master’s in Police Management.
+Sandeep Karnik completed his Bachelor of Engineering (B.E.) in Electronics from University of Mumbai, an MBA in Marketing, and a Master’s in Police Management.

 Currently serving as the Commissioner of Police, Nashik City, he assumed office in November 2023.
 He served in districts such as Ahmednagar, Thane, Nagpur, Jalna, and Nanded before being appointed as the Superintendent of Police for Pune Rural.

 Career

 He has held several executive positions and has extensive experience in law enforcement.
 In his tenure as Nashik Police Commissioner, he gained recognition for his citizen-friendly initiatives and role in curbing drug-related activities.

 In March 2024, the Maharashtra government appointed Karnik as the head of a Special Investigation Team (SIT) to probe the Maratha quota violence.

+In October 2025, while serving as Nashik Police Commissioner, he initiated a policing operation called Nashik Jilla Kaydacha Ballekilla, meaning “Nashik District, Fortress of Law.”
+The operation used focused deterrence and hot-spot policing methods.
+Police identified criminal gangs, extortion groups, and offenders with political links, and took coordinated action against them.

+Notable cases

+Ashok Kharat case

+Karnik oversaw the police action in the case against Ashok Kharat, where women alleged sexual exploitation under the guise of spiritual and occult practices.
+Following complaints, the Nashik Police Crime Branch investigated, leading to a late-night arrest and multiple cases.
+A Maharashtra Government Special Investigation Team is now examining the complaints to ensure a coordinated probe into organized exploitation.

+TCS Nashik workplace harassment case

+In 2026, Karnik investigated a case involving allegations of sexual harassment, assault, and coercion at a business processing office of Tata Consultancy Services in Nashik.
+Multiple FIRs were registered and several accused, including team leaders, were arrested.
+An SIT was constituted by him to probe the matter, based on complaints from multiple women employees and supporting digital forensic evidences.